PrairieLearn/PrairieLearn/docs/dev-guide.md

     AND ai.deleted_at IS NULL;
   ```

-- We (almost) never delete student data from the Database.
+- We (almost) never delete student data from the database.
 To avoid having rows with broken or missing foreign keys, course configuration tables (e.g. `assessments`) can't be actually deleted.
 Instead they are "soft-deleted" by setting the `deleted_at` column to non-NULL.
 This means that when using any soft-deletable table we need to have a `WHERE deleted_at IS NULL` to get only the active rows.

 ## Database schema modification